 8. Cost of Living in Portugal

-Accommodation costs in Portugal can vary significantly depending on the location and type of property.
-For instance, renting a one-bedroom apartment in the city center typically ranges from €600 to €1,000 per month.
-If you prefer a more spacious living arrangement, a three-bedroom apartment in the suburbs can cost between €800 and €1,500 per month.
+Accommodation costs in Portugal can vary greatly depending on the location and type of property.
+For example, a one-bedroom apartment in the city centre can cost between €600-€1,000 per month.
+If you prefer more space a three-bedroom apartment in the suburbs can cost between €800-€1,500 per month.

-Food expenses are also quite reasonable.
-Dining out at a mid-range restaurant usually costs around €10 to €15 per person.
-For those who prefer cooking at home, a weekly grocery basket of basic items generally costs between €30 and €50.
+Food costs are also very reasonable.
+Eating out at a mid-range restaurant usually costs around €10-€15 per person.
+If you prefer to cook at home a weekly grocery basket of basic items can cost between €30-€50.

-Transportation is another area where Portugal shines in terms of affordability.
-A monthly public transportation pass costs approximately €30 to €50, providing access to an efficient and reliable network of buses, trams, and trains.
+Transportation is another area where Portugal excels in terms of affordability.
+A monthly public transportation pass costs around €30-€50 and gives you access to an efficient and reliable network of buses, trams and trains.

 9. Tax Implications and NHR Scheme